kuhrusty/rsp/rsp-backup/README.md

 ### Adding post data to the database ###

+There's a script, `unzip-year.perl`, which will extract a year's worth of posts from the .zip file, stuff them into the database, and clean up the unzipped files.  **Note that this does not** run `snort.perl` with the `--body` flag; see below.

+List the available years:

+    $ ./unzip-year.perl -f ~/Downloads/RSPThreads.zip -l

+Stuff a year's worth of posts into the database:

+    $ ./unzip-year.perl -f ~/Downloads/RSPThreads.zip 2007

+**Or,** if you want to do that by hand, here are the steps I was doing before adding that script.

 Extract a year's worth of posts from the archive:

     $ unzip ~/Downloads/RSPThreads.zip '2009/*'